NordGus/financo/README.md

 ## TODO

-- [ ] Find the datetime spec for javascript/ecmascript to add to the dummy server.
+- [x] Find the datetime spec for javascript/ecmascript to add to the dummy server.

-- [ ] Move the docs files from the other projects to this one.
+- [x] Move the docs files from the other projects to this one.
 - [x] Learn how to use Makefile for task automation.
+- [x] Select migration tool.
+  - [x] Implement Accounts Record design.
+  - [x] Implement Transactions Record design.
+  - [ ] Write documentation explaining decision an usages.
+- [x] Write migration command/script.
+  - [x] Implement Accounts Record design in code.
+  - [x] Implement Transactions Record design in code.
+  - [x] Migrate Accounts from `json-server`'s `db.json` file to script.
+  - [x] Migrate Transactions from `json-server`'s `db.json` file to script.
+  - [ ] Write documentation.
+- [x] Develop initial implementation of the API server.
+  - [x] Migrate Summary endpoints from `json-server` to server.
+  - [x] Migrate Account lists endpoint from `json-server` to server.
+  - [x] Migrate Transactions lists endpoint from `json-server` to server.
+  - [x] Migrate Pending Transactions lists endpoint from `json-server` to server.
+- [ ] Develop initial implementation of Transactions History filters.
+  - [ ] Make design in `drawio` board.
+  - [ ] Refactor Account list endpoint to return a simplified.
+- [ ] Develop initial implementation of Transactions Upcoming filters.
+  - [ ] Make design in `drawio` board.
+  - [ ] Develop initial implementation of Upcoming Transactions API endpoint.
+- [ ] Migrate elements from this list to a Notion project.